Netherlands national under-21 football team: Current squad

 Players born on or after 1 January 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-The following players were named in the squad for the 2027 UEFA European Under-21 Championship qualification Group G match against Slovenia and Israel on 14 and 18 November 2025; respectively.
+The following players were named in the squad for the 2027 UEFA European Under-21 Championship qualification Group G matches against Norway and Belgium on 25 September and 2 October 2027; respectively.

-Caps and goals correct as of 18 November 2025, after the match against Israel.
+Caps and goals correct as of 30 March 2026, after the match against Belgium.